docascod/howto/docs/_coverpage.md

 > A professional documentation toolset.

-- Write with your favorite doc language (md, rst, adoc)
+- Write in md, rst, or adoc
-- Use your favorite tool
 - Create custom themes
 - Build in CI workflow